Metaswitch/clearwater-readthedocs/Clearwater-DNS-Usage.md

 To use BIND, you need to

 *   install it
-*   create an entry for your root "zone" (DNS suffix your deployment uses)
+*   create an entry for your "zone" (DNS suffix your deployment uses)
 *   configure the zone with a "zone file"
 *   restart BIND.